danilosierrac/workspace/index.markdown

 ###Phone

-If you share this space with other workers, and your job is not essentially making phone calls constantly, it is better to keep a lights, silent or vibration mode.
+If you share this space with other workers, and your job is not essentially making phone calls constantly, it is better to keep a _lights only_, silent or vibration mode.
 In many cases, avoiding interrupting others is the best contribution you can make.

 ###Internet Connection